armory/docs/content/en/docs/armory-admin/artifacts-docker-connect.md

   - /spinnaker_install_admin_guides/docker/
   - /docs/spinnaker-install-admin-guides/docker/
 description: >
-  Walkthrough of how to configure Spinnaker to access a Docker registry.
+  Learn how to configure Spinnaker to access a Docker registry.
 ---

 ## Overview of connecting Spinnaker to Docker registries